 Other Projects

-Following his 2009 debut as scriptwriter and performer in the highly-acclaimed and very successful centennial celebration of the life and songs of Johnny Mercer – Moon River, A Reflection, Tony has co-written and performed in a new production, “The Rat Pack & Friends”.
-A resounding hit of the 2010 Kinsale Arts Festival, the show will return for a three-night run in the Everyman Palace Theatre, Cork City, in March 2011.
+Following his 2009 debut as scriptwriter and performer in the highly-acclaimed and very successful centennial celebration of the life and songs of Johnny Mercer – Moon River, A Reflection, Tony has co-written and performed in the production, “The Rat Pack & Friends”.
+A resounding hit of the 2010 Kinsale Arts Festival, the show returned for a run in the Everyman Palace Theatre, Cork City, in March 2011.
+A further muscial production, Tin Pan Alley, receive great acclaim during its run in 2012.